 We provide a range of visits and visitors to enhance our curriculum.

 Residential activities are considered extremely beneficial for the children and the school is appreciative of the willingness of staff to organise such activities.
 They are always subject to review.
-During their time at Westways, the children are usually given the opportunity to take part in a residential visit in Year 5 and Year 6.
+During their time at Westways, the children are usually given the opportunity to take part in a residential visit in Year 6.

 It is a requirement of the Education Reform Act that the school does not charge for any activity carried out in school time.
 However, in order to provide a broad range of educational visits, parents are informed of the provisional costs and asked for a voluntary contribution to cover them.
 If insufficient contributions are received, the visit may have to be cancelled.